JouleCai/geospacelab/README.md

 ![](https://tokei.rs/b1/github.com/JouleCai/geospacelab)

-To collect, manage, and visualize geospace data in an easy and fast way.
+To collect, manage, and visualize geospace data, aiming to speed up the research in space physics.
 The documentation can be found on [readthedocs.io](https://geospacelab.readthedocs.io/en/latest/).

 ## Features